Business Licence to Occupy Fill out the template

 • check whether they need permission from their mortgage lender (if applicable)

-Who can enter into a licence to occupy?
+Who can enter into the licence?

 The licensor may be a natural person, in which case they should: